Skip to main content

 RAM8 Gigabytes

-Internet SpeedA broadband Internet connection with upload/download speeds of 10 megabytes per second.
+Internet SpeedA broadband Internet connection with upload/download speeds of 5 Mbps

 Build and Run Full Node on Core

-1. We recommend using the core-chain GitHub repository to directly build and run your full node, running your full node directly from our blockchain codebase.
+1. We recommend using the core-chain GitHub repository to build and run your full node directly from our blockchain codebase.
 Instructions for building the source code can be found in the repository's README.

 2. Download the latest node binary for Core Testnet from Core's GitHub releases repo.
-The node binary includes the relevant testnet configuration files.
+The node binary includes the testnet configuration files, make sure to use testnet2 configurations.
 Download the latest snapshot for testnet from here.
-Note that the recommended method for syncing testnet node is to sync from genesis block.
+Note that the recommended method for syncing testnet nodes is to sync from the genesis block.

 3. Write the genesis state locally by executing the following command from your project directory: